icopy-site/awesome/docs/awesome/awesome-theoretical-computer-science.md

 - [Computability, Complexity & Algorithms.
 Georgia Institute of Technology](https://www.udacity.com/course/computability-complexity-algorithms--ud061) - It focuses on the big fundamental questions of computing, and how understanding the power and limitations of algorithms helps us develop the tools to make real-world computers smarter, faster and safer.

 #### Books
-- [Michael Sipser.
+- [Sipser.
 Introduciton to Theory of Computation](https://www.cengage.com/c/introduction-to-the-theory-of-computation-3e-sipser/9781133187790/) - A standard text for introducing theory of computation for undergrads.
 - [Hopcroft, Motwani & Ullman.
 Introduction to Automata Theory, Languages, and Computation](https://www.pearson.com/us/higher-education/program/Hopcroft-Introduction-to-Automata-Theory-Languages-and-Computation-3rd-Edition/PGM64331.html) - Introductory undergrad textbook for automata, languages and theory of computation topics.
 - [Barak.
 Introduction to TCS](https://introtcs.org/public/index.html) - A modern, brief, and accessible text which introduces theoretical computer science for undergrads.
 It includes topics not usually included in standard undergrad text-books.